Format a Model

 Add an area to your model to visually group related model elements in a box.
 An area can move with the blocks it surrounds.
 You can add text to an area to briefly describe or label the area.

-From the action bar, select Create Area.
+From the action bar, select the option to create an area.

 Type the name of the area.
 The name appears in the upper-left corner of the area.